killergerbah/asbplayer/.github/ISSUE_TEMPLATE/bug_report.md

 **If the issue is happening with streaming video, what version of the extension are you using?**

 **If the issue is happening with streaming video, on what website(s) is the issue happening?**

+**Please provide logs from your developer console.
+At the very least, copy and paste the error from the "Copy Last Error" button (top-right) if the error is occuring in the asbplayer webapp.**